-For the previous year, Survivors Fund (SURF) has been working with REDRESS on a coordinated project focused on securing reparation for survivors of the Rwanda genocide.
+For the previous year, Survivors Fund (SURF) has been working with REDRESS on a coordinated project focused on securing reparation for survivors of the Genocide against the Tutsi in Rwanda.

 In a brilliant piece in Pambazuka News, Juergen Schurr, legal advisor at REDRESS, writes on the subject of Rwandan genocide survivors still waiting for reparation.
 He comments that: